pdamiano-11/Github-API-Practice/README.md

 which is in this repo.

+# Note:
-# Note: For the create repo test, if the repo already exists, it will return an error 422.
-I have included a
-# method within the create repo function that reads this error and deletes the repo.
-Simply run 'npm test' again
-# to rectify the issue and get 5 passes.
+For the create repo test, if the repo already exists, it will return an error 422.
+I have included a method within the create repo function that reads this error and deletes the repo.
+Simply run 'npm test' again to rectify the issue and get 5 passes.
+Also, ignore the background noise in the screencast.